storyblok/storyblok-svelte/README.md

 ### Features and API

 You can **choose the features to use** when you initialize the plugin.
-In that way, you can improve Web Performance by optimizing your page load and saving some bytes.
+In that way, you can improve web performance by optimizing your page load and saving some bytes.

 #### Storyblok API